satinder147/DeepWay.v2/README.md

 5. To cope up with the slow frame-rate of Mobilenet, I combined it with object tracking.
 Object detection ran once in 3 seconds to re seed the object-tracker.
 6. Overall the system runs at 3 FPS.
 I am running my nano at 5W with a usb type B power supply of 5V 2 Amp.
 Running the jetson in 10W mode using a 5V 4A supply would further improve performance.

+## The project is complete from my side, but there is other functionality I desire to add in future
 # TODO
 - [x] Collect training data.
 - [x] Train a lane detection model.